bucketsio/buckets/docs/user-docs/templates.md

 # User Templates

-Buckets uses [hbs](https://github.com/donpark/hbs) (a version of [Handlebars](http://handlebarsjs.com) optimized for Express) as it’s template engine.
+Buckets uses [hbs](https://github.com/donpark/hbs) (a version of [Handlebars](http://handlebarsjs.com) optimized for Express) as its template engine.
 Additionally, we load [Swag](https://github.com/elving/swag) by default, which provides a lot of convenient Helpers.

 **Alpha Notice:** Buckets is in Alpha stage and some features listed below may not be implemented yet.
 [Help decide how templates shape up](https://assembly.com/buckets/projects/54).